student mental health

 While important, high grades are not the sole measure of success.
 Practical skills, experience and interpersonal abilities are arguably more important.
 Many students who get results that they’re not happy with still go on to have successful careers.

 Starting university is a big life change.
-It’s often a time when people feel more emotionally vulnerable than usual.
-So, what can you expect during this transition?
+It’s often a time when people feel more emotionally vulnerable than usual and it can negatively impact your mental health.
+So, what can students expect during this transition?

 common mental health challenges faced by students

-Anxiety is a common issue among students.
+Anxiety is a common issue among students, with around 37% of students experiencing symptoms of anxiety or depression.
 It’s that uneasy feeling you get when you’re worried or scared about something that might happen soon or in the future.
-When anxiety starts affecting your daily life and what you want to do, it becomes a mental health issue that needs attention.
+For some, intense anxiety can trigger panic attacks.
+When anxiety starts affecting your daily life, it becomes a mental health issue that needs attention.

 Eating disorders encompass severe mental health conditions such as anorexia and bulimia.
 Anorexia involves extreme food restriction and distorted body image, often resulting in dangerously low body weight and physical and psychological complications.
 Bulimia involves binge eating followed by behaviours to control weight, leading to poor health effects and problems with body image.